 We walked the streets in the city aimlessly for a while.
 The main things I noticed were that there were no really tall buildings, making the city feel more like a large town, and that there were a large number of historic stone buildings, much more than I have noticed in Sydney or Melbourne.

-After a good night’s sleep and a nourishing breakfast of homemade muesli, yoghurt, fresh fruit, coffee and juice, we left our lovely cottage in the suburbs for one more quick visit into Adelaide.
+After a good night’s sleep and a nourishing breakfast of homemade muesli, yogurt, fresh fruit, coffee, and juice, we left our lovely cottage in the suburbs for one more quick visit to Adelaide.

 Parking up by the River Torrens, we took the riverside path past manicured gardens and weeping willows that dipped down into the still water.